Davisojie/simplilearngitpractice/README.md

-# simplilearngitpractice This file is good but it is better
+# simplilearngitpractice This file is good but it is better.
+I have added this line from main